lbiard/flycatcher_alarm_calls_song_discrimination/README.md

 # flycatcher_alarm_calls_song_discrimination

 This repository hosts data and R codes for Bliard L., Qvarnström A., Wheatcroft D. (2021).
-The role of introductory alarm calls for song discrimination in Ficedula flycatchers.
+The role of introductory alarm calls for song discrimination in *Ficedula* flycatchers.
 Animal Behaviour. https://doi.org/10.1016/j.anbehav.2021.05.018

 Data and code also available on Zenodo https://doi.org/10.5281/zenodo.4607842

 ## GENERAL INFORMATION

-1. Title: Data and scripts from *The role of introductory alarm calls for song discrimination in Ficedula flycatchers*.
+1. Title: Data and scripts from "The role of introductory alarm calls for song discrimination in *Ficedula* flycatchers".

 2. Author Information
 	A. Principal Investigator Contact Information